BrainIs404/404NotFound/README.md

 node app.js
 ```

 After that, it can be accessed on localhost:3000.
-However, the chat, voting and stream features will not work.
+Note: this repo will have the defaultURL set to "`http://localhost:3000/`".
+For more detail, please see [client.js](https://github.com/BrainIs404/404NotFound/blob/master/js/client.js)

 ### Final product